 How Do I Help My Toddler To Stay In Bed?

 To help your toddler stay in bed, be consistent in your approach and establish clear boundaries.
 Avoid giving in to your child’s demands or engaging in conversation or play when they get out of bed.
-Consider using a reward system to encourage positive behaviour.
+Consider using a reward system to encourage positive behavior.

 Is It Ok To Lock My Toddler In Their Room At Night?